MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-scalability.md

 ## Storage

 In Business Central online, customers are provided with a default storage quota that is shared by all environments associated with a customer's Microsoft Entra ID, with per-user quota added to it.
 There is a possibility of buying more capacity if needed, however, there is no operational limit for database size.
-While most databases in Business Central Online fleet are less than 100GB, many databases exceed the 100GB mark, and some databases are notably larger, going above 1TB of compressed data.
+While most databases in Business Central online fleet are less than 100GB, many databases exceed the 100GB mark, and some databases are notably larger, going above 1TB of compressed data.
 Many of the large databases come from the customers migrating from on-premises solutions to Business Central online.
 In January 2024 alone, telemetry shows many cases of customers migrating databases of >250GB, with some measuring up to 500-600GB of data.

 ## Conclusion

-Microsoft Dynamics 365 Business Central Online is a modern, global, robust, and scalable solution for small and mid-sized organizations, providing resource elasticity to support current and future demands of modern businesses.
+Microsoft Dynamics 365 Business Central online is a modern, global, robust, and scalable solution for small and mid-sized organizations, providing resource elasticity to support current and future demands of modern businesses.

 ## See also